Chop Suey!

-"Chop Suey!" is a song by the American heavy metal band System of a Down.
+"Chop Suey!" is a song by the American alternative metal band System of a Down.
 It was released on August 13, 2001, as the first single from their second album, Toxicity (2001).
 The single earned the band its first Grammy nomination in 2002 for Best Metal Performance at the 44th Annual Grammy Awards.
 "Chop Suey!" is often considered the band's signature song.
-Its music video has reached one billion views on YouTube.
+Its music video has reached one billion views on YouTube and became their first song to be certified Diamond in the United States by the RIAA.

 Music and lyrics

 The song's lyrics have been described as surrealist.
 In an interview, System of a Down's guitarist, Daron Malakian, explained, "The song is about how we are regarded differently depending on how we pass.
 Everyone deserves to die.
 Like, if I were now to die from drug abuse, they might say I deserved it because I abused dangerous drugs.
 Hence the line, 'I cry when angels deserve to die.'"
 The lyrics for the midsection ("Father into your hands I commend my spirit", from the sayings of Jesus on the cross) were randomly picked by the singer, Serj Tankian, from the producer Rick Rubin's book collection after Tankian was struggling for ideas.

 Musically, the song is characterized by "sonic whiplash," containing what are described as "slash-and-burn verses and a surprisingly melodic chorus."
 Serj Tankian's vocal delivery has been said to have the "precision of a drill sergeant."